 13.1.
 External Event; Request.
 For purposes of this Section, “External Event” shall mean an event or series of events external to and beyond the control of Company that has or is likely to have a significant adverse impact on Company’s business or operations.
 By way of illustration and not of limitation, an External Event may include a material market fluctuation, governmental law, the actual or proposed enactment or promulgation of a regulation or administrative action, or a fundamental change in manufacturers’ pricing or distribution policies.
 In response to an External Event, Company may, at its option, request in writing (a “Request”) that the pricing and/or other terms of this Agreement be renegotiated so as to equitably reflect the effect of the External Event.
 The Request shall identify the External Event and set forth the general nature and scope of the adjustment requested.
 As soon as practicable after Retailer’s receipt of such request, the Parties shall meet and begin good faith negotiations.
 If, at the end of sixty (60) days following Retailer’s receipt of a Request, the Parties have been unable to agree on satisfactory pricing or other terms, Company shall have the right to terminate this Agreement, upon five (5) days’ prior written notice.

-13.2 Mediation. .In the event that Retailer considers the reason(s) for termination to be inadequate under this provision or refuses to renegotiate this Agreement, or the Parties are unable to reach an amicable renegotiation of the Agreement, each Party agrees that prior to filing any lawsuit or other legal action against the other Party regarding such issue or dispute arising out of or otherwise relating to this External Event provision, the Parties shall participate in an expedited, non-binding mediation conducted in accordance with the Commercial Mediation Rules of the American Arbitration Association (“AAA”).
+13.2 Mediation.
+In the event that Retailer considers the reason(s) for termination to be inadequate under this provision or refuses to renegotiate this Agreement, or the Parties are unable to reach an amicable renegotiation of the Agreement, each Party agrees that prior to filing any lawsuit or other legal action against the other Party regarding such issue or dispute arising out of or otherwise relating to this External Event provision, the Parties shall participate in an expedited, non-binding mediation conducted in accordance with the Commercial Mediation Rules of the American Arbitration Association (“AAA”).
 A Party shall initiate such mediation by submitting a Request for Mediation ("Mediation Request") to the AAA and the other Party by hand delivery and/or facsimile.
 Within 10 days thereafter, the Parties shall agree upon a single mediator to conduct the mediation or, if they are unable to agree, request the AAA to make the appointment.
 The mediation shall be conducted in Minneapolis, Minnesota and, absent a written waiver executed by both Parties, shall be completed within thirty-five (35) days after either Party first submits a Mediation Request.
 All mediation fees payable to the AAA shall be shared equally between the Parties.

 14. Confidentiality.